-Dr Hankins currently holds a public appointment, working as the clinical lead of the birthing unit at Gosford Hospital as well as in the role of RANZCOG training supervisor.
+Dr Hankins currently holds the role of RANZCOG training supervisor.
 She also has sigificant volunteer experience having volunteered as a surgeon treating women with pelvic organ prolapse in Nepal.

-Dr Hankins delivers obstetric patients at both Gosford Private Hospital and Gosford Public Hospital.
+Dr Hankins delivers obstetric patients only at Gosford Private Hospital, however she still performs gynaecological surgery at both Gosford Private and Public Hospitals.
 She believes in providing safe, evidence-based obstetric care, and intentionally looks after a limited number of patients in order to be able to provide quality care and be available when needed.

 Dr Hankins prides herself on a low emergency caesarean rate and a commitment to helping patients who desire a vaginal birth achieve that goal.

 Dr Hankins understands that gynaecological concerns can affect all aspects of a woman’s life, and believes that it is important for women to be heard without judgement and to have any concerns addressed with understanding and professionalism.
 She strongly believes in educating patients about their health and empowering them to make informed decisions about their care.
 By partnering with her patients and determining their goals for treatment, Dr Hankins helps to restore confidence, restore quality of life, and get women back to doing what they love to do.